 Wisconsin is famous for supper clubs, so it should come as no surprise that the city boasts an impressive range of steakhouse destinations, from 1950s-style supper clubs to trendy and more modern interpretations of steakhouse classics.

 What makes for a great Milwaukee steakhouse?
-It’s all about superb service, top-quality cuts of steak seared to perfection, and a range of cocktail, side dishes, and dessert options that taken together make for the perfect evening.
+It’s all about superb service, top-quality cuts of steak seared to perfection, and a range of cocktails, side dishes, and dessert options that, taken together make for the perfect evening.
 Read below for our guide to the area’s best choices for an indulgent steak dinner in Milwaukee.

 Top 10 Best Milwaukee Steakhouses